 We believe that maintaining and enhancing the "Kingsoft Cloud" brand identity and increasing market awareness of our company, products and solutions, is critical to achieving widespread acceptance of our products and solutions, to strengthen our relationships with our existing customers and to our ability to attract new customers.
-The successful promotion of our brand will depend largely on our continued marketing efforts, our ability to continue to offer high quality products and services, our ability to maintain relationships with bandwidth and hardware suppliers, our ability to be thought leaders in the cloud service market and our ability to successfully differentiate our products and platform from competing products and services.
+The successful promotion of our brand will depend largely on our continued marketing efforts, our ability to continue to offer high quality products and services, our ability to maintain relationships with band width and hardware suppliers, our ability to be thought leaders in the cloud service market and our ability to successfully differentiate our products and platform from competing products and services.
 Our brand promotion and thought leadership activities may not be successful or yield increased revenues.
 In addition, independent industry analysts often provide reviews of our products and competing products and services, which may significantly influence the perception of our products in the marketplace.
 If these reviews are negative or not as strong as reviews of our competitors' products and services, then our brand may be harmed.

-Any malicious or inadvertent negative allegations made by the media or other parties about the foregoing or other aspects of our company, including but not limited to our shareholders, management, business, compliance with law, financial condition or prospects, whether with merit or not, could severely hurt our reputation and harm our business and results of operations.
+We have been subject to negative media publicity for our cloud services.
+Any malicious or inadvertent negative allegations made by the media, shorter selling reports, or other parties about the foregoing or other aspects of our company, including but not limited to our shareholders, management, business, compliance with law, financial condition or prospects, whether with merit or not, could severely hurt our reputation and harm our business and results of operations.